 19.1 A payment system should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the payment system arising from such tiered participation arrangements.

 The Bank's ESA policy limits the scope for material risks to arise from tiered participation arrangements (see Principle 18).
 In particular, the Bank's ESA policy limits indirect participation by ADIs, which are the primary providers of payment services in Australia, to those with aggregate wholesale RTGS transactions of less than 0.25 per cent of the total value of wholesale RITS RTGS transactions.
 Payments settled on an RTGS basis through the FSS are not included in the calculation of the 0.25 per cent threshold.

-From January 2019, agent banks are required to report the value and volume of the incoming and outgoing wholesale RTGS payments settled on behalf of their client ADIs to the Bank on a quarterly basis.
-Previously ESA holders that participated indirectly were required to report their wholesale RTGS activity to the Bank.
-The new reporting arrangements follow changes to the Bank's ESA policy in March 2018, which removed the requirement for indirect-settling banks to hold an ESA.
+Agent banks are required to report the value and volume of the incoming and outgoing wholesale RTGS payments settled on behalf of their client ADIs to the Bank on a quarterly basis.
 ESA holders that participate indirectly must also notify the Bank if they change the agent bank through which they settle.
-The information is used to monitor compliance with the 0.25 per cent threshold.
+This information is used to monitor compliance with the 0.25 per cent threshold.
 If the value of an ADI's outgoing wholesale RTGS payments consistently exceeded the 0.25 per cent threshold, the Bank would consider revoking approval for the agency arrangement.
 If revoked, the ADI would be required to settle payments using its own ESA.

-As noted under Principle 18, the ESA policy also minimises the scope for risks arising from indirect participation by CCPs and SSFs:
+As noted under Principle 18, the ESA policy also minimises the scope for risks arising from indirect participation by CCPs and SSFs.
+The Bank requires:

-- The Bank requires any Australian-licensed CCP that the Bank has determined to be systemically important in Australia to settle Australian dollar margin-related receipts or payments, and the CCP's Australian dollar securities- or derivatives-related obligations, across an ESA held in its own name, or that of a related body corporate acceptable to the Bank. - Australian-licensed SSFs with payment arrangements that require Australian dollar settlement are eligible to hold ESAs.
+- any Australian-licensed CCP that the Bank has determined to be systemically important in Australia to settle Australian dollar margin-related receipts or payments, and the CCP's Australian dollar securities- or derivatives-related obligations, across an ESA held in its own name or that of a related body corporate acceptable to the Bank - any Australian-licensed SSF that the Bank has determined to be systemically important in Australia, and that faces Australian dollar liquidity risk from securities settlement-related activities, to hold an ESA in its own name, or that of a related body corporate acceptable to the Bank, in order to manage its Australian dollar liquidity.
 The Bank's SSF Standards also require that an SSF conduct its money settlements in central bank money, where practical and available, to avoid credit and liquidity risks.
-Together, these requirements mean that Australianlicensed SSFs with payment arrangements that require Australian dollar settlement settle such obligations in RITS.
+Together, these requirements mean that Australian-licensed SSFs with payment arrangements that require Australian dollar settlement settle such obligations in RITS.